AdvancedCustomFields/docs/fields/checkbox.md

 ---

 ## Description
-The Checkbox field creates a list of tick-able inputs.
+The Checkbox field creates a list of check-able inputs.

 ## Screenshots
 <div class="gallery">